academics header

 How to Apply

-If you would like to hear more about the academic content and options for the Cuba program, please contact one of these faculty members.
-Students planning on applying should contact the faculty in residence for that semester beforehand.
+If you would like to learn more about the academic content and options for studying abroad in Cuba, please contact one of these faculty members:

 Margaret Cerullo